apache/nuttx/README.txt

 Refreshing Configurations
 -------------------------

-  Configurations can get out of data.
-It is a good practice to "refresh" each configuration before making.
+  Configurations can get out of date.
+As new configurations are added or removed, the contents of a default configuration can become out of synch with the build systems.
+Hence, it is a good practice to "refresh" each configuration before making.
 To refresh the configuration, use the NuttX Configuration Tool like this:

     make oldconfig

-  If you configuration is out of date, you will be prompted to resolve the issues detected by the configuration tool.
-Doing this can save you a lot of problems done the road due to a bad configuration.
+  If you configuration is out of date, you will be prompted to resolve the issues detected by the configuration tool, that is, to provide values for the new configuration options in the build system.
+Doing this can save you a lot of problems down the road due to a bad configuration.
 The NuttX configuration is discussed in the following paragraph.

 NuttX Configuration Tool